thradams/cake/removing_phase_2.md

 #endif
 ```

-The only quiet change is
+The change worries me more is:

 ```c
 #define A B\
 C
 //A will expand to B C instead of BC
 ```
-I don't think we will find code like that is intentional.
+But I don't think we can find intentional samples like this.